Uni-Tübingen

 New at the university - what now?

-You are also invited to have a look at the presentation "Neu an der Uni – wie geht‘s nun weiter?" ("New at the university - what now?", in German), which is provided by the Student Counseling Service.
+As a degree-seeking student in a Bachelor's program, you are also invited to have a look at the presentation "Neu an der Uni – wie geht‘s nun weiter?" ("New at the university - what now?", in German), which is provided by the Student Counseling Service.
 Here you will receive important hints for orienting yourself at the university, as well as information on the structure of your study program, how to organize your studies, how to compile your weekly schedule, and where to go if you need advice.

 Orientation for new M.A./M.Sc. students